-In this article, we’re going to have a good and thorough look at software-based USB over Ethernet extension tools and how to make them work for your specific scenario.
-In the end, you’ll have every bit of information you need to set up your own USB server on any machine without having to purchase a USB hub or any adapter equipment.
+In this text you’ll have every bit of information you need to set up your own USB server on Linux machine without having to purchase a USB hub or any adapter equipment.
 We will talk about USB over Ethernet Linux solution.

-With the right USB to Ethernet adapter software, e.g., FlexiHub, you’ll have an unlimited amount of virtual ports, so you can share as many devices as you need.
+With FlexiHub, which works as USB to Ethernet software for Linux, you’ll have an unlimited amount of virtual ports, so you can share as many devices as you need.
 And the app won’t split the bandwidth between said ports as any USB hub does.
-That’s why, with FlexiHub, you don’t need to have a high-speed 100 Mbps connection or replace the existing cabling with a pricey Cat6.
-You’ll be able to simultaneously share and access multiple scanners, printers, cameras, and other latency-sensitive isochronous USB peripherals with no noticeable drop in their performance.
+That’s why, with FlexiHub, you’ll be able to simultaneously share and access multiple devices with no noticeable drop in their performance.
 And you can rev up your connection speed even more by enabling FlexiHub’s handy traffic compression feature.

 As for the command-line interface, it’s as simple as it can get, provided that you know all the proper commands (which, by the way, are pretty self-explanatory and very easy to remember).